w3f/Grants-Program/applications/geo-optimized-free-endpoint.md

 The new cluster will be a kubernetes cluster same as our other clusters.

-Even though our system is designed to support multi-cluster, there will be some extra work to do to adapt the current service with an extra cluster.
+Even though our system is designed to support multi-clusters, there will be some extra works to do to adapt the current service with an extra cluster.

 #### Geo Routed DNS
 We will use a Geo Routed DNS to route end-users requests based on their geo location.

 #### UI
-UI will keep same as currently we have at app.onfinality.io.
+UI will keep same as what we currently have at app.onfinality.io.
 The new cluster is behind dns and transparent to end user.

 #### Diagnose Tool
 We will open source a tool.
 Our user can use it to